How I archive projects (as a designer)

 H

 I’m a bit of a packrat.
-I have cards and drawings I made and received as a kiddo (I’m almost over the hill!), so it makes sense that I also care about archiving copies of my design and development work.
+I have cards and drawings I made and received as a kiddo (and I”m over 40), so it makes sense that I also care about archiving copies of my design and development work.

 I still access files, photos, and designs I made twenty years ago.
 I have many long-term clients, and I occasionally rely on accessing their files from years ago, and I often find clients rely on me to dig out old materials.